djellab-ahmed/cpu-project-2/tools/main/README.md

 -   `--jinja`:  Enable jinja chat template parser, will use the model's built-in template or a user-provided one (default: false)
 -   `--color`: Enable colorized output to differentiate visually distinguishing between prompts, user input, and generated text.

-By understanding and utilizing these interaction options, you can create engaging and dynamic experiences with the LLaMA models, tailoring the text generation process to your specific needs.
+By understanding and utilizing these interaction options, you can create engaging and dynamic experiences with the GptOss models, tailoring the text generation process to your specific needs.

 ### Reverse Prompts

-Reverse prompts are a powerful way to create a chat-like experience with a LLaMA model by pausing the text generation when specific text strings are encountered:
+Reverse prompts are a powerful way to create a chat-like experience with a GptOss model by pausing the text generation when specific text strings are encountered:

 -   `-r PROMPT, --reverse-prompt PROMPT`: Specify one or multiple reverse prompts to pause text generation and switch to interactive mode.
 For example, `-r "User:"` can be used to jump back into the conversation whenever it's the user's turn to speak.
 This helps create a more interactive and conversational experience.
 However, the reverse prompt doesn't work when it ends with a space.